thebotmakes/on_air/README.md

 # on_air
-Code for a Raspberry PI Zero powered on air indicator - a new essential for working at home!
+Code for a Raspberry PI Zero W powered on air indicator - a new essential for working at home!
 Uses IFTHISTHENTHAT, Adafruit IO and a Pimoroni Unicorn PHAT.

 Pre-requisites:
 Set up the Pimoroni Unicorn library as per instructions here: